Data Science Internships Overview

 The Role

-The successful candidate will occupy a permanent role within the Digital Analytics and Research Team (DART).
-During the internship the candidate will be expected to progress their chosen project autonomously with supervision from colleagues in the DART as well as their current academic supervisor.
+The successful candidate will occupy a permanent role sit within the Data Science Team under a honorary contract.
+During the internship the candidate will be expected to progress their chosen project autonomously with supervision from internal colleagues as well as their current academic supervisor(s).
 The candidate will be expected to be focussed on the project and self-driven during the internship period, providing regular updates on progress and issues.

 Within the topic area of the chosen project, there will be some freedom to direct the development of the research and knowledge but this will also need to be balanced against creating a learning outcome or tangible output, that benefits the PhD scheme objectives and is in a shareable state for future projects to pick up and continue the development.

-As the candidate will be a NHS England employee during the internship period, standard employment checks and some mandatory training are required.
+As the candidate will be a NHS England employee on an voluntary agreement honorary contract during the internship period, standard employment checks and some mandatory training are required.

 A key aim for the intern will be to progress the research project ensuring learning/outcomes are shareable with NHS England and where appropriate made suitable for publication.